-Washington's forest landscapes today are made up of small patches of different ages, interspersed with recently logged areas (Bolsinger and Waddell 1993).
-Most of the low elevation late-successional forest that was suitable fisher habitat has been converted to short-rotation plantation or non-forest uses, and forests are fragmented by highways, railroads, powerlines and residential development.
+Washington's forest landscapes today are composed of small patches of different ages, interspersed with recently logged areas (Bolsinger and Waddell 1993).
+Most of the low elevation late-successional forest that was suitable fisher habitat has been converted to shortrotation plantation or non-forest uses, and forests are fragmented by highways, railroads, powerlines and residential development.
 Industry-owned forest accounts for 29% of the state's timberland (81% in western Washington), and is dominated by short-rotation Douglas-fir less than 50 years old (Bolsinger et al. 1997).
 Outside of national forests, stands less than 50 years old comprise 51% of the timberland in western Washington and 15% in eastern Washington (Bolsinger et al. 1997:19).
 Intensive timber management has resulted in forests that have few large snags and downed logs as compared to historical levels, and those that remain are in the later stages of decay (Cline et al. 1980, Spies and Cline 1988, Spies et al. 1988, Hansen et al. 1991).
 Short rotations can prevent the formation of large-diameter trees needed to produce cavity trees, snags, and logs that fishers use for den sites (Cline et al. 1980, Mannan et al. 1980).
 Although young stands may support relatively high numbers of snowshoe hares, young managed forest supports lower numbers of some fisher prey, including squirrels and forest-floor small mammals (Buchanan et al. 1990, Carey 1995, Carey and Johnson 1995).
-Lyon et al. (1994:132) state that a landscape of mostly early successional stands and small patches of mature forest is unlikely to provide suitable habitat for fisher.
+Lyon et al. (1994:132) wrote that a landscape of mostly early successional stands and small patches of mature forest is unlikely to provide suitable habitat for fishers.

-The representation of western hemlock and Pacific silver fir in managed forests have decreased notably (Bolsinger et al. 1997).
-Douglas-fir, which dominates most managed forest stands, may not provide as reliable a seed source for seed-eating mammals (Douglas' squirrel, Peromyscus, and shrews) as western hemlock which produces some seed every year (Buchanan et al. 1990, Carey and Johnson 1995).
-Therefore, the current landscape of mostly managed Douglas-fir plantations may not support as abundant a prey base for fisher as older forest that contained more western hemlock.
+Western hemlock and Pacific silver fir in managed forests have decreased notably (Bolsinger et al. 1997).
+Douglas-fir, which dominates most managed forest stands, may not provide as reliable a seed source for seed-eating mammals (Douglas' squirrels, deer mice, and shrews) as western hemlock which produces some seed every year (Buchanan et al. 1990, Carey and Johnson 1995).
+Therefore, the current landscape of mostly managed Douglas-fir plantations may not support as abundant a prey base for fishers as older forest that contained more western hemlock.

 Of the 1.1 million ha of old-growth remaining in 1992, most is above 600 m in elevation in national forests and national parks and on steep or poorer sites (Table 6) (Bolsinger and Waddell 1993, Bolsinger et al. 1997).
-Outside national forests, late-seral stands (100+ years old) make up only 3% of the forest in western Washington, and 15% in eastern Washington (Bolsinger et al. 1997:19).
+Outside national forests, late-seral stands (100+ years old) compose only 3% of the forest in western Washington, and 15% in eastern Washington (Bolsinger et al. 1997:19).

-Fishers can probably live in some mid-successional forest, where it contains sufficient structure and large logs, snags, and cavity trees, or patches of late-successional forest.
-Excluding ponderosa pine and west-side high elevation types (mountain hemlock, Engelmann spruce, subalpine fir), there is a total of less than 3 million ha of timberland with sawtimber-sized (>23 cm or 9 in dbh) trees (Bolsinger et al. 1997:78-79).
-The amount of forest that contains
+Fishers can probably live in some mid-successional forest, if it contains sufficient structure and large logs, snags, and cavity trees, or patches of late-successional forest.
+Excluding ponderosa pine and west-side high elevation types (mountain hemlock, Engelmann spruce, subalpine fir), there is <3 million ha of timberland with sawtimber-sized (>23 cm or 9 in dbh) trees (Bolsinger et al. 1997:78-79).
+The amount of forest that contains contiguous canopy cover, and sufficient structure for den and rest sites is not known, but would likely be far below this total.